25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Cubbies placed above kitchen windows make excellent use of vertical space.
 Ideal for items that are not used daily, this solution contributes to a clutter-free look in kitchen unit designs for small spaces.
 These overhead shelves are both decorative and functional.

-Build an Appliance Garage
+Build An Appliance Garage

 Build an Appliance Garage- small house modern kitchen design